virajpandya/sapphire/README.md

 Then try running ```sapphire/demo/prior_predictive_checks.ipynb```.
 You will need to modify the paths in that ipynb and in ```sapphire/scripts/config.yaml``` to start with ```/home/jovyan/```

 ## Documentation
-Link to GitHub Wiki or MkDocs/ReadTheDocs
+Link to GitHub Wiki or MkDocs/ReadTheDocs forthcoming